msg-DAVID-GmbH/RemoteWorking/00_introduction_and_meta.md

     1.
     1. "practical stuff": Best practices, processes & methods regarding tools
     1. cross-talk: Most of what will be mentioned is subjective and could be counter-productive in your team.
 Let's talk about how it could help you in your setting.
+- This workshop is NOT about if remote working is generally useful or applicable to every setting.
+It's about how to make it work in situations where remote is a reality or will be in the future.